alexpeterhall/quotes/quotes.md

 The most powerful productivity tool ever invented is simply the word "no".
 "If I am so smart.
 Why am I not winning?" - Jocko Then check your ego and go build relationships with people you may not like and accomplish the mission
 "Never go to sleep without a request to your subconscious." - Thomas Edison "Successful people are influenced by the desire for pleasing results.
-Failures are influenced by the desire for pleasing methods and are included to be satisﬁed with such results as can be obtained by doing things they like to do." - The Common Denominator of Success, by Albert E. N. Gray
+Failures are influenced by the desire for pleasing methods and are included to be satisfied with such results as can be obtained by doing things they like to do." - The Common Denominator of Success, by Albert E. N. Gray
 "The supreme accomplishment is to blur the line between work and play." - Arnold J. Toynbee, historian (14 Apr 1889-1975) "Vocations which we wanted to pursue, but didn't, bleed, like colors, on the whole of our existence." - Honore de Balzac, novelist (20 May 1799-1850)
 "The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
 It freed me to enter into one of the most creative periods of my life." - Steve Jobs